Hall of Famer

 Ashleigh McIvor.
 Vancouver 2010 Olympic Winter Games Feb.
 23, 2010.

-Ashleigh won her first world championship in 2009 at Inawashiro, Japan.
-She competed in four Winter X-Games, with her best finish being a second place finish in 2010.
-She also has 11 podium finishes on the FIS World Cup circuit to her credit, including a second place finish at the Olympic test event at Cypress Mountain in 2009, the site of the Vancouver Olympic Games.
-Ashleigh finished third overall in the 2008-09 FIS World Cup season, and second overall in the 2009-2010 season.
+Ashleigh won her first world championship in 2009 at Inawashiro, Japan and competed in four Winter X-Games, with her best finish being a second place finish in 2010.
+She also has 11 podium finishes on the World Cup circuit to her credit, including a second place finish at the Olympic test event at Cypress Mountain in 2009.
+Ashleigh finished third overall in the 2008-09 FIS World Cup season, and second overall in the 2009-2010 season, setting the stage for a dominant women’s ski cross program.

-Ashleigh was the first female athlete to qualify for Canada’s freestyle ski team at the 2010 Vancouver Olympics where ski cross made its Olympic debut.
-Ashleigh qualified for the heat racing with the second-fastest time and cruised through the preliminary rounds.
-In the finals, all of her hard work, talent and poise came together beautifully for the performance of a lifetime – right when it mattered the most – and the Whistler ski racer claimed that historic gold medal.
+Her historic 2010 gold-medal moment at Cypress began when she clocked the second-fastest time and cruised through the preliminary rounds.
+In the finals, all of her hard work, talent and poise came together beautifully for the performance of a lifetime – right when it mattered the most – and the Whistler ski racer claimed the gold medal.

 Throughout her career, Ashleigh battled back from many injuries to become a dominant force on the World Cup circuit and at the X Games.
 During the 2011 season, Ashleigh suffered her second catastrophic ACL injury during a practice run at the Winter X Games in Aspen, Colorado.
 After a long recovery, she made the difficult decision to retire from competitive skiing in the fall of 2012 – a choice that was deeply influenced by the tragic ski crashes of Canadian ski icon Sarah Burke, and Ashleigh’s close friend and teammate, Nik Zoricic, earlier that year.